 Unfortunately, many organizations don’t.

-In September 2019 we asked 50 nonprofit, education, health, residential care, and public sector organizations about their current back office technology, including reporting tools.
+In September 2019 we asked 50 Nonprofits, Human Services Organizations, K-12 and public sector organizations about their current back office technology, including reporting tools.
 The results of that report – Are You Doing Enough?
 The Role of Enterprise Technology in Social Impact Organizations – show that access to effective reporting tools remains a struggle for many.

 How much of a struggle?

 Just shy of 80% of social benefit organizations are dealing with poor reporting capabilities.
 Internal and external reporting is a consistent requirement, but most orgs are hampered by not being able to get and visualize the data they need.
 Especially when seeking information in a form that’s both digestible and actionable.

 Why does it matter specifically to you?
 Because:

 Whether it’s statistics, trends, forecasting, client data, or other pertinent information, you need access to clear, scaleable details about every aspect of your org at every level:

 A manager with the latest budget reports makes informed decisions about what resources they can buy for their team, and where best to use them.

 An Executive Director armed with clear numbers on program investments and outcomes is empowered to make better decisions for the coming financial year.

 And access to accurate, searchable, cross-referenced data reporting doesn’t just benefit you.
 That data at your fingertips has a ripple effect all the way from how you report to funders straight up to how you reinvest in the programs that had the biggest impact.
 Because you can’t keep making an impact if you don’t know where you’re at your most effective.